fbpx

 Use a Baby Carrier

-Venice’s streets are narrow and crowded, and many of its bridges have steps, which can make using a stroller difficult.
-Consider using a baby carrier instead, as it allows you to navigate through the city more easily.
+Venice’s streets are narrow and crowded, and many of its bridges have steps, making it difficult to use a stroller.
+Consider using a baby carrier instead, as it makes navigating the city easier.

 Plan Your Venice Itinerary with Small Children in Mind

 Venice is a city with many tourist attractions, but some of them may not be suitable for younger kids.
-Consider choosing attractions that are more family-friendly, such as the Doge’s Palace or the Peggy Guggenheim Collection.
+Consider choosing more family-friendly attractions, such as the Doge’s Palace or the Peggy Guggenheim Collection.

 Choose Stroller-friendly Areas